Wondering what kind of coffee to use for an espresso machine? You’re in the right place. We’ve got all of the answers you’re looking for.

 All coffee can be used for an espresso machine, provided it has the right fine grind.
 That said, many prefer to use dark roasted coffee due to its stronger flavor.

 In fact, you can sometimes find coffee labelled ‘espresso’ due to its darker roast.
-If you just bought an espresso machine and want to learn the basics, keep reading.
+If you just bought a professional or commercial-grade espresso machine and want to learn the basics, keep reading.
 We’re going to answer common questions on espresso machine coffee so you can make the most delicious shots around.

 Read on to learn a bit more on the topic...